 Pure gallbladder SCC is rare and should be suspected in the presence of large volume tumors in the right hypochondrium.
 Radical surgical treatment remains the only chance for a cure.
-Its survival results are usually low, giving a poor prognosis for the disease.
+Its survival results are usually low giving a poor prognosis for the disease.

 REFERENCES